BTNeandertha1/BTDiablo/README.md

 2. **Paste New btdiablo.mpq folder**

 Items
-- All Amp Procs for Unique Items spawn with 20% chance to Cast now
+- All Amp Procs Items spawn with at least level 22 now

-Crafting
+- Mosaic [Mal Sur Amn] was (was Mal Gul Amn)
+   - Removed
+      - No consume charges
-- 30-50% Enhanced Damage on Safety Weapons (was 20-30%)
+      - Enhanced Damage

-Skills
-- Skills that can now be cast in Shapeshift Forms
-   - Taunt
-   - Grim Ward
-   - Shout
+      - Increased Attack Speed
-   - Battle Cry
-   - Battle Orders
-   - Battle Command
+   - Added
+      - 5% - 12% Fire, Cold, and Lightning Pierce

 Rifts
-- Rift Cave Levels Changed to Nihlathak's Halls of Vaught (Nihlathak Only Spawns Once Per game choose wisely)
-- Increased Drop Rates drastically to be a bit better than Cows
+- Reduced Rune Drop Rates still better than Cows
-- Standard of Heros drop rate is ~Lum

 Terror Zones
-- Terror Zones Simulate Players 20 (was 15)
+- Terror Zones do not cycle areas anymore (Always the Same Areas)

-Extras
-- Moved Qual-Kex closer to the portal for faster Revives
+- TZ Rifts have even more Rune and Gem drops from Elites

+Ubers
+- Fixed Uber Bosses Spawning on you too soon while loading?

+QOL
+- Improved Item Loot Filter Visuals for other languages
+- Ral and Ort Repairing now repairs to 500 Quantity

 ## Characters
 - Walking is the same as running